 The equine blinked up at the tall chupadore, rendered speechless as the other two blue-armored soldiers sighed and shook their heads slowly.
 "Uh.
 Hi, Michael J. Caboose.
 Can...I call you Michael?"

 "No, because that would be confusing as fuck," Tucker replied sourly, rolling over once and snagging his pistol.
 He gave the rearmed stranger a distrustful expression before hesitantly holstering his weapon.
 "You point that thing at me again and I'll shoot you in the face.
 I'm really tired of having guns pointed at me."

 "You're in the fucking army, Tucker.
 You can't NOT have guns pointed at you," Church grumbled before he rolled his eyes and leaned on the heavy sniper rifle.
 "The short, stupid one is Tucker.
 The...special one is Caboose, and I'm Church."
 He drew his eyes over the three strangers, settling first on the smallest of the trio.
 Mahihko noticed his scrutinizing expression almost immediately and the slender male quickly spun around to face him with a provocative grin.

-He stood somewhere around five and a half feet tall and was covered in mostly white fur, except for the tips of his ears and his lower neck and upper chest.
+He stood somewhere around five feet tall and was covered in mostly white fur, except for the tips of his ears and his lower neck and upper chest.
 He had every appearance of a feral canine, from his pointed muzzle to the bushy tail that flicked behind him.
 Several silver rings laced through his ears and his lower jaw was dotted with a mélange of the same silver rings, alternated with studs of identical material.
 His feminine frame was covered with a slim-fitting turtleneck, sleeves rolled up to his elbows.
 An exceptionally snug pair of pants hugged his legs, though they were dotted with several pockets and pouches, and Church could just make out a black bandolier stretched across the fabric of the ebony top.
 "So...Mahihko, right?
 Where...are you from?"